isamu-isozaki/teamai_test/ea/index.html.md

 * Labels: /archive, /respond or /urgent-important
 * Prepare draft responses
 * Standard reply for recruiters:
 “We do not accept solicitations by recruiters, recruiting agencies, headhunters, and outsourcing organizations.
-Please find all info [on our jobs page](/jobs/#no-recruiters)
+Please find all info [on our jobs page](/jobs/#no-recruiters/index.html.md)

 ## Physical Mail

-* Check all incoming (physical) mail at 1233 Howard Street and sort the urgent and important letters.
+* Check all incoming (physical/index.html.md) mail at 1233 Howard Street and sort the urgent and important letters.
 * Inform AP if invoices came in.
 * Inform other people/departments if mail is addressed for them and include a scan of the document.